dittowords/cli/README.md

 Then, run `ditto-cli` to finish setting up.
 You'll be prompted to:

 1. Provide your API key (found at [https://beta.dittowords.com/account/user](https://beta.dittowords.com/account/user))
-2. Choose a Ditto project in your workspace to pull copy from.
+2. Choose a Ditto project in your workspace to sync copy from.
 Only projects with **developer mode** enabled are accessible via the API.

 Once you successfully provide that information, you're ready to start fetching copy!